Elektrobit/crinit/README.md

 # Details

+## Command-line options

+Crinit is mainly configured via global and task-specific configuration files.
+There are, however, some specific options related to its behavior as a secondary init process (e.g. if crinit is started by another init process, or even itself).
+These options can only be changed through command-line parameters.

+Specifically, those are

+* **--sys-mounts/--no-sys-mounts** - Depending on the setting, Crinit will or will not mount some hardcoded system directories.
+Some of these are needed by Crinit itself to function.
+So, if deactivated, they need to be already mounted when Crinit starts.
+If activated, Crinit will mount
+    - `/dev` - devtmpfs pseudo file system
+    - `/dev/pts` - devpts pseudo file system
+    - `/proc` - procfs filesystem, needed by Crinit to parse the Kernel cmdline
+    - `/run` - tmpfs, needed by Crinit to create its socket (default location)
+    - `/sys` - sysfs pseudo file system
+    Default: Activated if Crinit is PID 1, otherwise deactivated.
+* **--child-subreaper/--no-child-subreaper** - Depending on the setting, Crinit will or will not provide a process with "child subreaper" process attribute (see [PR_SET_CHILD_SUBREAPER manpage](https://man7.org/linux/man-pages/man2/PR_SET_CHILD_SUBREAPER.2const.html)).
+    This is a relevant setting only if Crinit is not PID 1, i.e. started as a secondary init process.
+In that case, Crinit can use this setting to provide the "zombie reaper" function for its descendent processes.
+For example, this can be helpful in some containerization scenarios.
+If Crinit is PID 1, however, it will always provide a "zombie reaper" regardless of this setting.
+    By default, Crinit will respect the attribute as it is set when Crinit is started and behave accordingly, i.e. if Crinit either is PID 1 or it has the CHILD_SUBREAPER process attribute, it will reap zombies of its descendants.

 ## Configuration

 As described above, Crinit needs a global series-file containing global configuration options as well as a list of task